BritishGeologicalSurvey/pyvolcans/README.md

         Agua de Pau       Portugal          382090       0.921154
 ```

 NB.
-You can use fractions to define the weighting scheme.
+You can also use fractions to define the weighting scheme.
+For instance,
-For instance: `$ pyvolcans Hekla -Sz 1/2 -St 1/2`
+the last command above is equivalent to: `$ pyvolcans Hekla -Sz 1/2 -St 1/2`

 Use the optional flag `--count` to change the number of top analogue volcanoes: